fast-vid2vid/fast-vid2vid/README.md

   bash scripts/train_tkd.sh
   ```

 - Note that the resolution of our training data is 256 × 512, as we only use the first-scale generator.
-If needed, one can use original vid2vid's coarse-to-fine manner for higher resolution.
-For example, first one need to train a 1024× (or higher resolution) teacher model.
+If needed, one can use the original vid2vid's coarse-to-fine manner for higher resolution.
+For example, firstly, one needs to train a 1024× (or higher resolution) teacher model.
 Then, the network structures of the refined network are needed to be converted to a spatially low-demand network (refer to `netorks.py`).
-Next, train the network with spatial-temporal knowledge ditillation.
+Next, train the network with spatial-temporal knowledge distillation.
   - (Optional) The knowledge distillation may be used from the first-scale network.